 • speakers

-Dr. Janna Patterson, Senior Vice President, Global Child Health and Life Support, at the American Academy of Pediatrics, Itasca, IL, USA Prof. Arti Maria, Head of Department of Neonatology at Dr. RML hospital in New Delhi, India
+Dr. Janna Patterson, Senior Vice President, Global Child Health and Life Support, at the American Academy of Pediatrics, Itasca, IL, USAProf.
+Arti Maria, Head of Department of Neonatology at Dr. RML hospital in New Delhi, India